A proof system for graph (non)-isomorphism verification: Related work

 There are many applications in the industry or science where a user may benefit of having an algorithm which produces certificates that can confirm the correctness of its outputs.
 McConnell et al.~\cite{mcconnell} go one step further, suggesting that \emph{every} algorithm should be \emph{certifying}, i.e.~be able to produce certificates.
 They establish a general theoretical framework for studying and developing certifying algorithms, and provide a number of examples of practical algorithms that could be extended to produce certificates.
 The authors stress two important properties of a certifying algorithm that must be fulfilled: \emph{simplicity}, which means that it is easy to prove that the (correct) certificates really certify the correctness of the obtained outputs, and \emph{checkability}, which means that it is easy to check the correctness of a certificate.
 In both cases, the property of \emph{being easy} is not strictly defined.

 In case of simplicity, it is expected that the fact that a certificate really proves the correctness of the corresponding output should be obvious and easily understandable.
 This may be considered as a potential drawback of our approach, since the soundness of our proof system is not obvious and requires a non-trivial proof.
 However, we did our best to provide an as precise as possible soundness proof in the appendix of this paper, with hope that it is convincing enough to the reader (we also prove the completeness, i.e.~the existence of a certificate for each input, for which McConnell et al.~\cite{mcconnell} do not insist to be simple to prove).
-Our goal is to formalize the soundness proof within Isabelle/HOL theorem prover, and we believe that the existence of a formal soundness proof is a good substitution for the simplicity property stressed by the authors.
+We have also formalized the soundness proof within Isabelle/HOL theorem prover, and we believe that the existence of a formal soundness proof is a good substitution for the simplicity property stressed by the authors.

 When checkability is concerned, the authors suggest that an algorithm for certificate checking should either have a simple logical structure, such that its correctness can be easily established, or it should be formally verified \cite{mcconnell}.
 We believe that our checker indeed has a simple logical structure, since its most complicated parts such as calculating $\operatorname{split}(G,\pi,i)$ function are implemented using a brute force, without any sofisticated data structures or programming techniques.
-Moreover, we have already argued (see Subsection \ref{subsec:impl}) that its implementation is much simpler than the implementation of the canonical labelling algorithm itself, and can be more easily verified (which we plan to do in the future).
+Moreover, we have already argued (see Subsection~\ref{subsec:impl}) that its implementation is much simpler than the implementation of the canonical labelling algorithm itself, and can be more easily verified.
+In fact, we have already provided and formally verified an abstract proof checker specification in Isabelle/HOL.
+The remaining step is to refine this abstract specification into an efficient executable code, which we plan to do in the future.